fermyon/developer/content/cloud/quickstart.md

 This command clones the repository into a new directory named `cloud-start`, and then enters that directory.

 {{ details "Learn more" "Normally you would start by using the command `spin new [template name] [project name]` to create a new Spin application.
-This gives you the option to choose a template, based on your preference of programming language and the trigger you want to use for your first module - e.g., `spin new rust-http my_rust_http_trigger`. /n/n The [Spin quickstart](#TODO link) guides you through creating a Spin application from scratch." }}
+This gives you the option to choose a template, based on your preference of programming language and the trigger you want to use for your first module - e.g., `spin new rust-http my_rust_http_trigger`. \n\n The [Spin quickstart](../../spin/quickstart) guides you through creating a Spin application from scratch." }}

-### Deploy the application
+## Deploy the application

 Let's deploy the application